-As of December 31, 2010 the combined gross daily production rate from 5 wells operated by the Company’s mineral Lessees was approximately 11.0 million cubic feet (mmcf) of natural gas with net daily production accruing to the Company of approximately 1.6 mmcf.
-As of December 31, 2010, B&L’s net daily production was approximately 3.0 million cubic feet of natural gas equivalents (mmcfge) (15:1 oil to gas ratio) compared to approximately .782 mmcfge per day on December 31, 2009.
-Combining this daily production with the Company’s proportional share of the daily production from the B&L wells makes the total net daily production accruing to the Company as of December 31, 2010 approximately 4.02 mmcf per day compared to 4.02 mmcfge as of December 31, 2010.
+As of December 31, 2011 the combined gross daily production rate from 6 wells operated by the Company’s mineral Lessees was approximately 6.9 million cubic feet (mmcf) of natural gas with net daily production accruing to the Company of approximately .894 mmcf.
+As of December 31, 2011, B&L’s net daily production was approximately 4.0 million cubic feet of natural gas equivalents (mmcfge) (15:1 oil to gas ratio) compared to approximately 3.0 mmcfge per day as of December 31, 2010.
+Combining this daily production with the Company’s proportional share of the daily production from the B&L wells makes the total net daily production accruing to the Company as of December 31, 2011 approximately 4.3 mmcf per day compared to 4.02 mmcfge as of December 31, 2010.
 This increased daily production was due solely to the increase in B&L’s daily production.
 It should be noted that B&L has a non-operated working interest in three wells which have been drilled, completed and successfully flow tested, but are yet to be placed on production.
 All three of these wells, SL 19706 No. 1, CL&F No.1, and the Goodrich Land and Energy No. 1 are expected to be placed on production during the first half of 2012.

 The Company commissioned T. J. Smith & Company, Inc., independent reservoir engineers, to complete a proved reserve study.
-This reserve study estimates that as of December 31, 2010 the BLMC’s “Developed Producing” (PDP) reserves were 1.65 billion cubic feet (BCF) of natural gas and estimates that the “Developed Non-Producing” (PDNP) reserves were .642 BCF, totaling 2.29 BCF of estimated proved natural gas reserves.
-This represents an increase in our fee based land reserves of approximately .34 BCF.
-Additionally, this reserve study estimates that slightly more than 25% of the proved reserves will deplete by the end of 2011.
+This reserve study estimates that as of December 31, 2011 BLMC’s “Developed Producing” (PDP) reserves were .600 billion cubic feet (BCF) of natural gas and estimates that the “Developed Non-Producing” (PDNP) reserves were .521 BCF, totaling 1.121 BCF of estimated proved natural gas reserves.
+Additionally, this reserve study estimates that slightly more than 21% of the proved reserves will deplete by the end of 2012.

 (1) In general, our engineers based their estimates of economically recoverable oil and natural gas reserves and of the future net revenues therefrom on a number of variable factors and assumptions, such as historical production from the subject properties, the assumed effects of regulation by governmental agencies and assumptions concerning future oil and natural gas prices, all of which may vary considerably from actual results.
 Therefore, the actual production, revenues, and severance taxes with respect to reserves likely will vary from such estimates, and such variances could be material.